 - Acute Hepatitis

 The longevity of the symptoms decides which type of hepatitis a person has.
 People having Acute Hepatitis C show few symptoms.
 These symptoms usually last for less than 6 months.

-However, in the case of Chronic Hepatitis, it is very difficult for a person’s body to get full recovery as it is hard to get rid of the virus.
-It is still under investigation that why some people develop a chronic form of Hepatitis C.
+However, in the case of Chronic Hepatitis, it is very difficult for a person’s body to get complete recovery as it is hard to get rid of the virus.
+It is still under investigation why some people develop a chronic form of Hepatitis C.